SpencerF718/c-simulations/README.md

 # c-simulations
-A collection of various simulations, all built in C.
+A collection of various simulations, all built in C. If you want to contribute, please see the [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Current Features